cullinans1/book-search/README.md

   ## Installation

-  To run this on your own computer you can copy the reop at https://github.com/cullinans1/api-thoughts.
-After that you will need to install npm, express, mongoose, and moment.js.
+  To run this on your own computer you can copy the reop at https://github.com/cullinans1/book-search.
+After that you will need to run npm install.

   ## Usage

-  Video of application being run and used through Insomnia Core: https://drive.google.com/file/d/19zXXUb_hYquNVt4flFavrJQ3XEJx1HHC/view
+  Video of application being run and used through localhost: https://drive.google.com/file/d/1mEr7eN-elkNnAXCq1WXvr2wxKLVPBwes/view

   ## Questions?